Pesteves2002/devops-nixos-presentation/transcript.md

 So how do I use `agenix`?

-You first start by telling which users and systems public keys will be used.
+You first start by telling which systems public keys will be used.

 Then you define the file name and which public keys are used.